 A few months ago I applied for medical assistance for myself because I was expecting my first child.
 At that time I did not qualify, but it appears that my child may qualify for CHIP.
 I am wondering if I need to reapply and how soon I can do that into my pregnancy to be sure my child has insurance when s/he is born?

-Yes, you will need to reapply for CHIP for your child.
+Yes, you will need to reapply for your child.
 You should complete an application as soon as the child is born.
 Medical coverage may go back three months prior to the application date if the child has unpaid medical bills and s/he meets the eligibility requirements during this time period.

 I will be moving to South Dakota in a couple months.
 When should I submit an application?